nmathewson/walking-onions-wip/specs/07-onion-services.md

 ## TAP keys and where to find them

-If v2 hidden services are still supported when walking onions arrive on the network, we have two choices:  We could migrate them to use ntor keys instead of TAP, or we could provide a way for TAP keys to be advertised with walking onions.
+If v2 hidden services are still supported when Walking Onions arrives on the network, we have two choices:  We could migrate them to use ntor keys instead of TAP, or we could provide a way for TAP keys to be advertised with Walking Onions.

 The first option would appear to be far simpler.
 See proposal draft 320-tap-out-again.md.